Naval ram: Antiquity

 The most likely casting method would have been the lost wax technique, which was commonly used for statues and other large casting during this period.
 Flaws toward the rear of the casting indicate that it was cast "head down" so the best quality of metal was at the very front of the ram.
 Voids, bubbles, and insufficient filling in the initial casting were repaired using both "plugs" that were hammered into holes, and "casting on" where a new clay mould was built around the flaws and additional molten metal poured in.

-The ram can be divided into roughly three sections – the driving centre, the bottom plate, and the cowl.
+The ram can be divided into roughly three sections: the driving centre, the bottom plate, and the cowl.
 The driving centre is 30 cm long and 76 cm wide.
 This is the area of the ram that makes contact with enemy vessels in battle.
 The front wall of the head of the ram has the thickest layer of casting at 6.8 cm for extra protection during battle.
 The surface of the ram was decorated with several symbols.
 On both sides, there is an eagle head, a thunderbolt, and a helmet surmounted by an eight-point star.
 The eagle symbols are similar in dimension, but contain many inconsistencies with each other, whereas the helmet and thunderbolt are highly identical, suggesting they were duplicates made from a primary mold before being made part of the final wax master.
 The ram was attached with mortise and tenon joints and strengthened with 15 mm oak pegs.
 The wales and the ramming timber are designed to interlock for extra strength.
 The bottom of the ram features a mortise cut into the ramming timber to fit the most forward end of the keel which was formed into a 4 cm thick and 10 cm long tenon.

-Decline
+Early modern rams

-A key element in the design and construction of a ramming vessel is the ability to stop its forward progress and reverse course, the better to allow the rammed ship to sink without her crew boarding the ramming vessel.
-As navies became more dependent on sailing ships, which do neither well, rams were generally discarded, particularly as gunpowder increased the range at which ships could effectively attack one another.
-Only a few instances of non-accidental ramming are recorded from the Age of Sail.
+In 1727, during the Anglo-Spanish War, Spanish engineer Juan de Ochoa proposed King Philip V his project of the barcaza-espín ("barge-porcupine").
+These vessels were effectively floating batteries moved by rows and fitted with multiple naval rams, a main one in its prow and eight smaller around its body, which was the reason behind their name.
+The project was never built, however.